machakann/vital-Schedule/README.md

 endfunction
 ```

 `RaceTask` makes the situation simpler.
+Using the task object, `s:run_once()` does not need any codes to unset autocmd event.

 ```vim
 let s:Schedule = vital#{pluginname}#new().import('Schedule')